BucketBee/gitHUB/LAtE Documentation/Session 1/Junkers/Encounters/Red vs Blu.md

 >"Nothing is going on"
 >"Except these soldiers fighting"

-Narrator
+Red soldier
 ---
 >"Civilains.
 I will ask you to leave this sector of the city while we do glorious battle"

 Andertoj
 ---
->"and now the other girl is there as well?"
+>"And now the other girl is there as well?"

 Mayple
 ---
->":DD but something was going on tho" >u<
+>:DD "But something was going on tho" >u<

 Keone
 ---